godwinwabwile/godwinwabwile/README.md

 - 👋 Hi, I’m @godwinwabwile
-- 👀 I’m interested in : opensource softwware and automation solutions
+- 👀 I’m interested in : opensource softwware, web, mobile and desktop apps,  and automation solutions
+- Currently learning cloud technologies and AI
 - 📫 How to reach me : wegowabz1@gmail.com

 <!---